Diseases, Internal Parasites and Deworming, Shelter and Rescue Resources

 How Do You Get Rid of Cryptosporidium in Dogs?

 Crypto oocysts are resistant to most disinfectants.
 Virkon and Oxine, as well as exposure to extreme temperatures (32° F and below or 149° F and above), will decrease the number of Crypto oocysts on hard surfaces.
 It is nearly impossible to remove Crypto from the yard as most exposure comes from feces piles.
-Removal of the feces piles and extreme cold weather should decrease the risk.
+Removal of the feces piles, using a detergent to break down fats and oils, and extreme cold weather should decrease the risk.
+Steam cleaning can also improve control in a kennel.

 Distinguishing between Coccidia and Cryptosporidium is crucial for appropriate treatment and prevention.
 Once we know the cause, we can treat the infected and control the issue.